ouspg/CompSec/Lab1_Fuzzing/README.md

     ```shell
     ~$ afl-fuzz -i in -o out -m none -t 5000 ./target
     ```
-    The bug is rather easy to find, so just create a small text file as the first input for AFL.
+    The bug is rather easy to find, so you should be able to find a crash in less than 10 minutes.
+Use the ```clienthello``` file as seed for AFL.
+The file is just a standard SSL hello message that the client sends to the server to initialize a secure session.
+Create an input folder for AFL and place the file there.
 TLS/SSL handshake takes longer than just reading input from stdin, so raise the memory limit with ```-m none``` and the timeout limit with ```-t 5000``` just in case.
-You should be able to find a crash in less than 10 minutes.
 * **Run the target program with the crash file** you got from the AFL:
     ```shell
     ./target < <crash_file>